CheyTac Intervention: Variants

 The main capability differences between the different variants are governed by barrel length which determines the obtainable muzzle velocity.
 Higher muzzle velocity extends the effective range of a rifle, everything else being equal.
-The M200 and the M200 Carbine are limited to official customers like military forces and come with a detachable box magazine and a telescopic stock, whilst the other variants have a glass-fiber fixed McMillan A5 stock and are available for the general public.

-Derivatives

-CheyTac M300 Intervention (Carbon Fiber)

-The CheyTac M300 Intervention (Carbon Fiber) is a modern rendition of the M200 Intervention.
-CheyTac utilized lightweight materials such as aluminum and carbon fiber to create a lightweight and portable sniper rifle.
+The M200 CIV version was a marginally de-rated Mil Spec M200 with a 500 yard shorter effective range, this version was soon discontinued, and the 29 inch fully accurized version is the only version available for sale.